KentVejrupMadsen/Template.Prototype/scripts/readme.md

 # Scripts
-Scripts contained to help install the project
+Scripts contained to help install the prototype